Some of my favorite childhood memories involve the time I spent at summer camp.

 Columbus Museum of Art Summer Workshops

-The Columbus Museum of Art offers workshops for students grades 1-8.
+The Columbus Museum of Art offers workshops for students in grades 1-8.
 The workshops include a variety of topics, but all focus on helping kids grow through creativity and imagination.
-Camps are half-day or full day depending on age.
+Camps are half-day or full-day depending on age.